risingwavelabs/risingwave-docs-legacy/docs/sql/info-schema.md

 ## Columns

 The `information_shcema.columns` view contains information about all table columns (or view columns) in the database.
-System columns (ctid, etc.) are not included.
-Only those columns that the current user has access to are shown.
+System columns such as `ctid` are not included.

 The `information_schema.tables` view contains the following columns.